Crafity/crafity-config/README.md

 Only the shared environment is a special case, the other two are made up.

 ###Shared environment
-As the names says the shared environment shares it settings with the other defined environments.
+As the names states the shared environment shares its settings with the other custom defined environments.
 Often there are settings that do not differ from one environment to the next or most of the environments share the same setting except for a few.
+To prevent a lot of duplication the shared environment can be used.
-By default an environment gets all the same settings as the shared one.
+By default an environment inherits all the shared settings.
 The environment specific settings are then added or overwritten.

 In the sample JSON configuration above you can see the following scenarios:
 * The development environment gets all the shared settings, but disables gzip explicitly and adds a debug setting.